decorator function

 return wrapper

-parameters.
+The currency function returns the wrapper function.
+The wrapper function has the *args and **kwargs parameters.
 These parameters allow you to call any fn function with any combination of positional and keyword-only arguments.

 In this example, the wrapper function essentially executes the fn function directly and doesn’t change any behavior of the fn function.